seedifferently/boto_rsync/README.rst

     --delete                    Delete extraneous files from destination dirs after the transfer has finished (e.g. rsync's --delete-after).
-    -n/--no_op                  No files will be transferred, but informational messages will be printed about what would happen (e.g. rsync's --dry-run).
+    -n/--dry-run                No files will be transferred, but informational messages will be printed about what would have happened.
     -v/--verbose                Print additional informational messages.
-    -d/--debug <debug_level>    0 means no debug output (default), 1 means
-                                normal debug output from boto, and 2 means boto debug output plus request/response output from
+    -d/--debug <level>          Level 0 means no debug output (default), 1 means normal debug output from boto, and 2 means boto debug output plus request/response output from
                                 httplib.